 In June 2009 the Audit Office of NSW advised the Trust that it was the Auditor's opinion that the matter "cannot go on unresolved".
-On a number of occasions in recent years the Trust has sought the advice of the Minister responsible for the Crown Lands Act on the issue.
-In 2012 the Audit Office of NSW again highlighted the matter as "Key Issue-Unresolved Loan Repayment" in its Report to Parliament.
-In March the Trust wrote to the Deputy Premier (Minister responsible for the Crown Lands Act) seeking assistance in resolving the issue.
-The current strategic review and lease negotiations between the Trust and GNRSW may settle the issue.
-GRNSW has indicated that it would consider the claim settled should lease negotiations be successful.
+On a number of occasions in recent years the Trust has sought the advice of the Minister for Primary Industries on the issue.